ghBrianG/radiuid/README.md

 Below is the CLI guide for the RadiUID service.

-*You can see this guide by typing 'python radiuid.py' (before installation) or 'radiuid' (after installation) and hitting ENTER.*
+*You can see this guide by typing 'python3 radiuid.py' (before installation) or 'radiuid' (after installation) and hitting ENTER.*
 ```
 -------------------------------------------------------------------------------------------------------------------------------
                      ARGUMENTS                    |                                  DESCRIPTIONS